ClementTsang/aoc_2022/README.md

 # aoc_2022

 2022 Advent of Code solutions.

-Very scuffed, read and use at your own peril.
+Here be dragons - all the code in this repo is likely to be very bad, read and use at your own peril.
+Thou hast been warned...

 ---